-For her photography and video project Tractatus 7, photographer Denise Prince reveals what is normally hidden and repressed within the human mind.
-In replicating a catalogue by high-end fashion house Missoni, she replaces heavily retouched models with individuals who have undergone severe physical trauma.
-Asking us to confront painful experiences that escape comprehension, she breaks through the allure of fantasy and invites us to peer beneath the glamour of fashion and into a reality we rarely allow ourselves to enter.
+For her photography and video project Tractatus 7, the photographer Denise Prince replicates a catalog by high-end fashion house Missoni, replacing heavily retouched models with people who have survived physical trauma.
+In the process, she breaks through the allure of fantasy, inviting us to peer beneath the glamour of fashion and into our shared reality.

 What inspired you to pursue this project?